 Other natural landmarks

 - Fontaine-de-Vaucluse – Provence-Alpes-Côte d’Azur.
 Very powerful spring at the foot of 230 m high cliff.
-Average discharge – 22,000 l/s, at snow melts – 110,000 l/s – thus it is one of the most powerful springs in world.
+Average discharge – 22,000 l/s, at snow melts – 110,000 l/s – thus it is one of the most powerful springs in the world.
 Dived up to 308 m depth.
 Source of Sorgue river.

 - Grande Cascade de Gavarnie – Midi-Pyrénées.
 422 m tall waterfall, the tallest in France.
 Tallest single drop – 281 m.
 Located in the impressive Cirque de Gavarnie.